Ed Lindsey: State legislator

-In the state legislature, among many others, Lindsey was named the Georgia Chamber of Commerce and National Federation of Independent Businesses Legislator of the Year in 2013.
+In the state legislature, among many others, Lindsey was named the Georgia Chamber of Commerce and National Federation of Independent Business Legislator of the Year in 2013.
 Additionally, James Magazine recognizes him as one of Georgia's most influential legislators.

 Legal profession

 Lindsey has been recognized by Atlanta Magazine as a Georgia "Super Lawyer", and the Atlanta Business Chronicle as one of the leading lawyers in Atlanta.
 In 2009, he received the Atlanta Bar Association Distinguished Service Award.

 Personal life

 Lindsey, and his wife Elizabeth, married over 25 years ago and reside in the Brookhaven community in Atlanta, Georgia.
 Elizabeth practices family law in Atlanta and is a member of their church’s vestry.
 They have 3 college aged children, Harman (US Military Academy), Charlie (University of Georgia), and Zack (University of Georgia School of Law, magnum cum laude).